Cowboys brace for uncertainty in tilt with Chiefs

 The AFC West-leading Kansas City Chiefs head to Texas this weekend to face a Dallas Cowboys team at a crossroads.

 The Cowboys (4-3) have posted back-to-back victories for the first time this season, winning at San Francisco and Washington the last two outings.
-But just when Dallas appears to be gaining momentum, the drawn-out Ezekiel Elliott suspension saga seems to have ended with the Cowboys running back being exiled for six games.
+But while Dallas appears to be gaining momentum, the drawn-out Ezekiel Elliott suspension saga seems continues to have its twists and turns with the 2nd U.S. Circuit Court of Appeals granting an administrative stay on Friday and clearing the running back to play against the Chiefs.

-Dallas will likely be playing without Elliott for the first time this week as he begins his six-game suspension for violation of the NFL’s personal-conduct policy.
+Earlier in the week, it appeared Dallas would likely be playing without Elliott for the first time due to the six-game suspension for violation of the NFL’s personal-conduct policy.

 The suspension was initially handed down by the league in August after an investigation into a domestic-assault claim against Elliott.
 That set off a series of appeals.
 Elliott was granted a restraining order against the NFL in September and again in October, allowing him to play in the first seven games.
 However, the NFL won appeals in both cases.

-It appears Elliott will finally have to sit out, pending yet another appeal by the NFLPA that is expected to be ruled on by Friday.

-If Elliott does indeed begin his suspension, the Cowboys will turn to Alfred Morris as the starting running back with Darren McFadden and Rod Smith serving as backups.
+The Cowboys prepared Alfred Morris to be the starting running back with Darren McFadden and Rod Smith serving as backups prior to the reversal.

 Morris should be fresh as he’s carried only 13 times so far this season despite averaging a team-best 8.1 yards per rush.
 Elliott was averaging 23 carries per game, but Morris and the other two running backs will likely split up that number if the Cowboys continue to be rush-heavy on offense.

-“We have great confidence in the guys that are going to play in his place,” Jason Garrett said about Elliott’s potential absence.
+“We have great confidence in the guys that are going to play in his place,” Jason Garrett said before Elliott’s potential absence was cleared up.
 “Alfred Morris and Darren McFadden and Rod Smith will all get opportunities to carry the football for us in different situations.”

-Chiefs coach Andy Reid admitted uncertainty, and a degree of indifference, as to whether Elliott would be able to play on Sunday afternoon.
+Chiefs coach Andy Reid admitted uncertainty, and a degree of indifference, about the situation.
 Like Garrett, Reid downplayed the difference between Elliott and the Dallas backup running backs.

 “I don’t know how all of that works, nor do I really care right now,” Reid said.
 “We know they also have a couple of other backs, one I’m familiar with the kid that played at Washington (Morris) and then obviously the kid that played at Oakland (McFadden).
 They’ve got a few running backs that are pretty good football players.
 We’ll prepare for their system and schemes that they use and go about it that way.”